bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 This page allows for setting restrictions and other parameters regarding attachments to bugs.
 For example, control size limitations and whether to allow pointing to external files via a URI.

+allow_attachment_display
+    If this option is on, users will be able to view attachments from their browser, if their browser supports the attachment's MIME type.
+If this option is off, users are forced to download attachments, even if the browser is able to display them.

+    If you do not trust your users (e.g. if your Bugzilla is public), you should either leave this option off, or configure and set the :guilabel:`attachment_base` parameter (see below).
+Untrusted users may upload attachments that could be potentially damaging if viewed directly in the browser.

+attachment_base
+    When the :guilabel:`allow_attachment_display` parameter is on, it is possible for a malicious attachment to steal your cookies or perform an attack on Bugzilla using your credentials.

+    If you would like additional security on attachments to avoid this, set this parameter to an alternate URL for your Bugzilla that is not the same as :guilabel:`urlbase` or :guilabel:`sslbase`.
+That is, a different domain name that resolves to this exact same Bugzilla installation.

+    Note that if you have set the :guilabel:`cookiedomain` parameter, you should set :guilabel:`attachment_base` to use a domain that would not be matched by :guilabel:`cookiedomain`.

+    For added security, you can insert ``%bugid%`` into the URL, which will be replaced with the ID of the current bug that the attachment is on, when you access an attachment.
+This will limit attachments to accessing only other attachments on the same bug.
+Remember, though, that all those possible domain names (such as 1234.your.domain.com) must point to this same Bugzilla instance.

+    XXX So this requires wildcard DNS?
+We should explain a bit about what is needed here.

+allow_attachment_deletion
+    If this option is on, administrators will be able to delete the content of attachments.

+    XXX Does the attachment itself still exist, it's just empty?

+maxattachmentsize
+    The maximum size (in kilobytes) of attachments to be stored in the database.
+If a file larger than this size is attached to a bug, Bugzilla will look at the maxlocalattachment parameter to determine if the file can be stored locally on the web server.
+If the file size exceeds both limits, then the attachment is rejected.
+Settings both parameters to 0 will prevent attaching files to bugs.

+    XXX Talk about MySQL max_allowed_packet

+maxlocalattachment
+    The maximum size (in megabytes) of attachments to be stored locally on the web server.
+If set to a value lower than the maxattachmentsize parameter, attachments will never be kept on the local filesystem.

+    XXX When should people use this feature?

 .. _param-bug-change-policies: